Banking in Switzerland: Credit Suisse

 Credit Suisse Group was the second-largest Swiss bank.
 Based in Zürich and founded in 1856, Credit Suisse offers private banking, investment banking and asset management services.
 It acquired the First Boston Corporation in 1988 and merged with the Winterthur insurance company in 1997; the latter was sold to Axa in 2006.
 The asset management services were sold to Aberdeen Asset Management during the 2008 financial crisis.
 Credit Suisse has been at the center of various tax evasion investigations or money laundering activities since its founding.

 Credit Suisse collapsed in 2023 and it was acquired by UBS the same year.

 Private banks

 The term private bank refers to a bank that offers private banking services and in its legal form is a partnership.
-The first private banks were created in St. Gallen in the mid-18th century and in Geneva in the late 18th century as partnerships, and some are still in the hands of the original families such as Hottinger and Mirabaud.
+The first private banks were created in St. Gallen in the mid-18th century and in Geneva in the late 18th century as partnerships, and some are still in the hands of the original families such as Hottinger and Pictet.
 In Switzerland, such private banks are called "private bankers" (in the local languages, a protected term) to distinguish them from the other private banks which are typically shared corporations.
 Historically in Switzerland a minimum of CHF1 million was required to open an account, however, over the last years many private banks have lowered their entry hurdles to CHF250,000 for private investors.